 PCC’s Work Assistance Program helps thousands of students pay for their college education.

 Eligible students may apply for work assistance.
-Pay starts at the Florida minimum wage and is increased based on merit.
+Pay starts at $13 per hour and is increased based on merit.
 Job considerations are given based on financial need and work availability.
 International students are welcome to apply for work assistance opportunities.

-Wondering if you’ll be able to handle a job, a social life, and classes, too?
+Wondering if you’ll be able to handle classes, a job, and a social life, too?
 Because of work opportunities and class scheduling designed with you in mind, you can!

 Student Work Areas